HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids

 The vibrational dynamics of molecules in condensed phases have increasingly been recognized as crucial factors shaping chemical reactivity.
 In particular, intramolecular motions in solution---most prominently the OH stretching vibration of water---have garnered significant interest as active contributors to reactivity.\cite{covington_physical_chemistry_1978,mabesoone_solute_2022} Rather than serving as a passive thermal background, molecular environments exhibit ultrafast phenomena, including energy and phase relaxation.
 In hydrogen-bonding solvents, these dynamics may further involve hydrogen-bond rearrangement and proton migration, all of which complicate its analysis.\cite{Ohmine_ChemRev93,OCSACR1999,Nibbering2004UltrafastVD,bagchi_2013}

-To elucidate these dynamics, femtosecond-resolved measurements are indispensable, as they coincide with the intrinsic timescales of fundamental chemical processes, including bond rearrangements and chemical reactions.
-Two-dimensional vibrational spectroscopy (2DVS) has established itself as a powerful tool for resolving vibrational mode correlations, coherence lifetimes, and pathways of energy flow with exceptional spectral precision.\cite{mukamel1999principles,HammLimRobin1998,Khalil-Demirdoven-Tokmakoff:PRL2003,Khalil-Demirdoven-Tokmakoff:JPCA2003,Cho2009,Hamm2011ConceptsAM,HammPerspH2O2017} Its acute sensitivity to anharmonicity, mode coupling, and vibrational coherence allows rigorous quantification of the relaxation–dephasing mechanisms that govern spectral broadening.\cite{SkinnerFayerJCP2004,ElsaesserH2O,TokmakoffNat2013,HammTHz2012,Blake20202DThzRaman,Begusic2023} Since these nonlinear spectral signatures are intimately tied to quantum dissipative dynamics---phenomena beyond the current reach of molecular dynamics (MD) simulations---robust theoretical modeling remains indispensable for their interpretation and full exploitation.\cite{TI09ACR}
+To elucidate these dynamics, femtosecond-resolved measurements are pivotal, as they coincide with the intrinsic timescales of fundamental chemical processes, encompassing bond rearrangements and chemical reactions.
+Two-dimensional vibrational spectroscopy (2DVS) has established itself as a powerful tool for resolving vibrational mode correlations, coherence lifetimes, and pathways of energy flow with exceptional spectral precision.\cite{mukamel1999principles,HammLimRobin1998,HammLimmDeGradoHochstrasser2000,HammHochstrasser2001_2DIRReview,Demirdoven-Khalil-Tokmakoff:PRL2003,Cho2009,Hamm2011ConceptsAM,HammPerspH2O2017} Note that because our model-based framework provides a unified treatment of infrared (IR) and Raman spectroscopies,\cite{IIT15JCP,IT16JCP,HT25JCP1,HT25JCP2,TT23JCP1,TT23JCP2} we adopt the more general term 2DVS, even though the present study focuses specifically on 2D IR calculations.
+Its acute sensitivity to anharmonicity, mode coupling, and vibrational coherence allows rigorous quantification of the relaxation–dephasing mechanisms that govern spectral broadening.\cite{SkinnerFayerJCP2004,ElsaesserH2O,TokmakoffNat2013,HammTHz2012,Blake20202DThzRaman,Begusic2023} Since these nonlinear spectral signatures are intimately tied to quantum dissipative dynamics---phenomena beyond the current reach of molecular dynamics (MD) simulations---robust theoretical modeling remains indispensable for their interpretation and full exploitation.\cite{TI09ACR}